rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 ### Blinking Lights ###

-So let's start with something simple; Blinking Lights.
+So let's start with something simple: Blinking Lights.
 @@
-Connect up an LED to pin `P0[9]` and ground, making sfure to place the proper current limiting resistor in series with it.
+Connect up an LED to pin `P0[9]` and ground, making sure to place the proper current limiting resistor in series with it.
-@todo(Use the schematic to figure which pin it is.)
 @@
 To actually turn on the LED you have to first tell the LPC that the pin is to be used for output, and then set the state to be on.